 Myth 2: You get PTSD immediately after trauma

-Symptoms of PTSD usually emerge within the first 3 months after a traumatic event, but in some cases, the PTSD doesn’t occur until months or even years later.
+Symptoms of PTSD usually emerge within the first 3 months after a traumatic event, but in some cases, PTSD doesn’t occur until months or even years later.
 Something may trigger a response in someone at a later point in life that brings back the memories of the traumatic event.

 Myth 3: Only people in the military get PTSD

 PTSD has almost exclusively been discussed and associated with military personnel.
 The truth is that, while the military does have the largest percentage of PTSD, anyone can develop it, even children.
-Research states that 70% of all Americans will experience some type of major trauma in their lifetime and out of them 20% will develop PTSD.
+Research states that 70% of all Americans will experience some type of major trauma in their lifetime.
+And, out of them, 20% will develop PTSD.
 Victims of childhood abuse or neglect or victims of sexual or domestic assault are at risk of PTSD.
 Other occupations that encounter trauma daily, such as police officers, firefighters, and EMTs also experience higher rates of PTSD.
 Trauma doesn’t discriminate based on age, gender, or occupation so people need to stop thinking that this disorder is limited to those in the military.

 Myth 4: People with PTSD are crazy and/or dangerous